JJ/granada-off/text/geekery.md

 and, at one time, a plane flying overhead.
 You can see a bit of David Lynch there, only 60 years prior to Twin Peaks.
-At the time, Valdelomar was involved with the "Pedagogic missions", itinerant workshops and shows created by the Republican Government; he was introduced to them by Federico García Lorca.
+At the time, Valdelomar was involved with the "Pedagogic missions", itinerant workshops and shows created by the Republican government; he was introduced to them by Federico García Lorca.

 However, his geekery stems on his work on the machinery of the